grinnell-cs/csc151-images/_eboards/eboard34-2.md

 * We are three people short on the mentor/tutor evals.
 If you haven't evaluated yet, please do so.
 * I'll be sending out notes on the quizzes tonight or tomorrow.
-* Congrats to Sarah on being elected to the SEPC!

 ### Upcoming activities